AdviseU-Project/.github/profile/README.md

 A web application designed to help students and advisors at Oregon State University (OSU) generate an optimal course plan for the remainder of a student's time in school.
 The application considers multiple factors to develop a balanced and personalized course schedule.

+## Project Structure (Repositories: **Some Private**)

+Full documentation, including setup instructions, deployment procedures, and testing procedures in each repository's respective `README.md`.

+- **AdviseU-App-Web**: Main application, a Next.js app, with an intermixed frontend and backend for handling most logic and user interactions.
+- **AdviseU-Backend**: High-performance backend server for our scheduling algorithm.
+- **AdviseU-Lib-Scrapers**: Various web and API scrapers to source data from Oregon State University websites and APIs.
+- **AdviseU-Lib-EmbeddingProcessor**: Python program to generate vector embeddings to populate the vector database with courses for semantic search.

 ## Features

 - **Degree Requirements**: Automatically incorporates degree-specific course requirements.